Monday, March 30, 2015

 While researching an early 1880s Catholic colony near Sanford, I found a fascinating book by Father Patrick J. Bresnahan on the excellent Central Florida Memory website.
 The 1937 Seeing Florida With a Priest recounts his journeys through Florida mission territory in the first decade of the 1900s.
 What's doubly interesting is that Fr.
 Bresnahan afterward became the first resident priest at All Souls Catholic Church in Sanford.
 That church's roots are in the early colony, whose history I'm exploring.
 Nice circle.

-The dichotomy between ecumenism and religious prejudice in frontier Florida continues to intrigue me, and is found aplenty in the 97-page book.
-The All Souls history webpage notes how "Protestants and Jews had been benefactors" of the first church building, erected in 1887.
 Meanwhile, Fr.
 Bresnahan writes of his first mission in Madison, Fla., in 1904, that "bigotry and prejudice were then rampant in that pretty town" (page 14).
 One man who secretly attended mission services was regularly accused of being Catholic by his neighbors, because he tried to dispel misconceptions.

-But, by the time a church building was under construction in Madison in 1907, "all the Catholics contributed generously, and some non-Catholics" (page 15).
-All was not completely well.
+By the time a church building was under construction in Madison in 1907, "all the Catholics contributed generously, and some non-Catholics" (page 15).
+But all was not completely well.
 On the same page, Fr.
 Bresnahan tells how the sheriff threatened to arrest the Catholic church ladies for selling tickets for a giveaway of a patchwork quilt.
-The raffle was part of a fundraising bazaar and supper.
-The town marshal came to the rescue, the publicity generated attention, and the gala raised $400.
-My go-to inflation calculator website doesn't go back to 1907, but were that $400 raised in 1913, it would be the equivalent of $9,483 in today's dollars.

 Once the church was built, non-Catholics converged to help form a robust choir for a two-week mission.
 "I left Madison with a feeling that I had done something to remove prejudice" (page 16), writes Fr.
 Bresnahan humbly.
 Soon after, he was in Tallahassee, where he found little bigotry despite the occasional "vomitings of 'cheap' politicians" (page 18).